 The above post appeared on the Facebook feed of notorious atheist Richard Dawkins’ Foundation for Reason and Science.
-Similar claims are made on some Christian websites.
+Regrettably similar claims are made on some ill-informed Christian websites.

 As a result some English Christians dislike using the term ‘Easter’ as the name is supposedly derived from pagan origins.
 They prefer to talk of Good Friday and Resurrection Sunday.

 The argument largely rests on the supposed pagan associations of the English and German names for the celebration (‘Easter’ in English and ‘Ostern’ in German).

 But in most other European languages, the name for the celebration is derived from the Greek word Pascha, which comes from Pesach, the Hebrew word for Passover.
 Easter is the Christian Passover festival, because the New testament records that Jesus was crucified at the time of the Passover (John 19:14) and was called “our Passover Lamb” (1 Cor 5:7).

 Besides its Germanic roots from Anglo-Saxon, English drew heavily on Latin, which in turn borrowed a lot from ancient Greek.